Master of Physical Therapy (MPT) Program

 International Applications

 Every year we are one of the few programs that offer admission to international students who want to study physical therapy program in Canada.
-The school's planned expansion would provide the opportunity for 20 international students to join the program.
+The school’s recent expansion provides the opportunity for up to 20 international students to join the program each year.

 Combined MPT/PhD Program

 Students in this program pursue a research-based degree (PhD) related to physical therapy in one of nine fields of study and earn the professional qualifications to practice as a registered Physical Therapist (MPT).
-The combined MPT/PhD program takes fives years to finish and students complete all of the requirements of both the PhD program and the MPT program in Physical Therapy, offered through the School of Physical Therapy.
+The combined MPT/PhD program takes fives years to finish and students complete all of the requirements of both the PhD program and the MPT program, offered through the School of Physical Therapy.

 Learn About